Unguided Alaska Moose Hunts

 A fly-in DIY moose hunt for trophy bulls!

 This is a fun moose hunt and a great experience.
-The hunt is physically demanding and we recommend you allow yourself 10 full days of hunting to help insure you have an adequate amount of time to harvest a quality bull.
-Packing out a bull is almost always a multi-day event and will be one of the hardest things you ever do.
-You must be in shape!!”
+It can be physically demanding and we recommend you allow yourself 10 full days of hunting to help insure you have an enough time to harvest a quality bull.

 The hunters who are successful get up before light, eat breakfast, and hunt hard all day.
 They eat lunch in the field, and return to camp after dark to eat diner.
 The day should consist of glassing and calling, while paying close attention to the wind direction.
 These areas are very conducive to calling and we recommend that you buy videos and learn to call before coming.
 This will go a long way toward the successful outcome of your trip.